kwartzlab/kos-base/README.md

 ```shell
 docker compose build
 ```

+If the build fails, the composer dependencies may be out of date.
+A short term solution is to delete the "composer.lock" file.

 #### 3. Run Kos
 With the application image built, we can now stand up Kos with necessary dependencies.
 To run Kos, run: